A small and vigorous black hole in the early Universe: Methods

 MgII is often used.
 In our case the MgII doublet is clearly detected, but the S/N is fairly low for the measurement of the width (Fig.\ref{fig:spectra_appendix}).
 If we take the width resulting from the fit and the relation provided by \cite{Vestergaard09}:

 then we get a black hole mass of $\rm 1.4\times 10^6~M_\odot$.
 However, given the low S/N on the MgII doublet, we prefer to use as representative width of the BLR lines the profile of the high S/N and isolated NIV line.
 If we adopt this width into the equation above, we obtain a black hole mass of $\rm 1.6 \times 10^6~M_\odot$.
-As discussed in the text, the uncertainty is totally dominated by the scatter in the virial scaling relation, which is about 0.3~dex \citep{Kormendy13}.
+The uncertainty is totally dominated by the scatter in the virial scaling relation, which is about 0.3~dex \citep{Kormendy13}.